RickGelhausen/pathsnake/README.md

 To run pathsnake which uses the tool [clusterprofiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html), an annotation database is needed to perform [Gene Ontology](https://geneontology.org/) Term-based enrichment analysis.

-When no curated database is available for an organism (e.g. for [E.coli](https://bioconductor.org/packages/release/data/annotation/html/org.EcK12.eg.db.html)), it is possible to create a database based on an existing annotation.
+When no curated database is available for an organism (e.g. for [E. coli](https://bioconductor.org/packages/release/data/annotation/html/org.EcK12.eg.db.html)), it is possible to create a database based on an existing annotation.
 In our case, we use the [UniProtKB](https://www.uniprot.org/) to retrieve available GO Term annotation and create an annotation database.

 The general idea of this method is to retrieve a table of Gene Identifiers and GO Terms, which can be turned into an SQ-lite Database.
 This method will work with any table of GO Terms / GeneIDs (and others...
 It only requires structuring said table correctly).